qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

         <p align="center">
             <img width='100%' src="/assets/images/ventricle_volume/shunt.png" alt="Shunt">
             <br>
-            <small>36 year old male reported with a intraventricular mass and with a VP shunt</small>
+            <small>36 year old male reported with an intraventricular mass and with a VP shunt</small>
         </p>
     </td>
 </tr>
 </table>

-To study lateral ventricular and cranial vault volume variation across population, we have randomly selected 14,153 scans from our database.
-These scans contained only 208 scans reported with hydrocephalus.
-Since we want to study ventricle volume variation in patients with hydrocephalus, we have added additional 1314 scans reported with 'hydrocephalus'.
-We have excluded those scans for which age/gender metadata was not available.
+To study lateral ventricular and cranial vault volume variation across the population, we have randomly selected 14,153 scans from our database.
+This selection contained only 208 scans with hydrocephalus reported by the radiologist.
+Since we want to study ventricle volume variation in patients with hydrocephalus, we have added 1314 additional scans reported with 'hydrocephalus'.
+We have excluded those scans for which age/gender metadata were not available.
-In total, our analysis dataset contained 15223 scans whose demographic characteristics were shown in the below table.
+In total, our analysis dataset contained 15223 scans whose demographic characteristics are shown in the table below.

 <table class="table">
     <thead>